VUEngine/vuengine.github.io/documentation/user-guide/sound.md

 # Sound

+*Notice: PCM support has been remove from [VUEngine's core](https://github.com/VUEngine/VUEngine-Core) to clean up the code base from what is basically a hack of the hardware, and one whose usage is very constrained.
+We plan to eventually bring back PCM support through a plugin.
+For those requiring it, support still exists in the `legacy-pcm-support` branch in the GitHub repository.*

 [VUEngine](https://github.com/VUEngine/VUEngine-Core) supports two types of sound playback through a common interface: the [Sound](/documentation/api/class-sound/) class.
 A [SoundSpec](/documentation/api/struct-sound-spec/) specifies, among other properties, a list of [SoundTracks](/documentation/api/class-sound-track/) to play:

 ```cpp